 BUS 443 (3 credits) - Compensation and Benefit Management

 Applied examination of direct and indirect reward systems in organizations.
 Topics include job evaluation, wage surveys, incentives, pay equity, compensation and benefits strategy, benefit offerings mandated benefits, benefit-cost analysis and flexible benefit programs.
 Prerequisite: BUS 320.

 BUS 444 (3 credits) - Marketing Research Seminar

 Emphasizes principles of scientific methodology for marketing research.
 Topics include problem formulation, cost and research design, questionnaire construction, report preparation, data interpretation and reliability measurements.
 Findings are used to formulate marketing strategies directed toward specific market segmentation.
-Prerequisites: Statistics course, BUS 207 and either ECON 248 or 249; senior-level standing.
+Prerequisites: BUS 207.

 BUS 445 (3 credits) - Leadership Seminar

 This course combines classroom instruction with practical experience via membership in one of our professional nationally affiliated organizations.
 Students will be expected to be active in one or more of these organizations and will be graded on specific projects/activities completed.
 This is an elective course for business and sport management majors only.